csci3155-f22/video-miniproject_anra8571_jamu8795_urso4958/drafts/script.md

     - Explain short-circuiting and how the do rules enforce it
     - Explain how the search rules can enforce order of operations
     - Explain how the search rules can enforce associativity
+- Explain how to translate the short-circuiting division rules into Scala code